gruelbox/orko/README.md

 ## Donations

-Okta was created and is maintained free of charge for you to use.
+Orko was created and is maintained free of charge for you to use.
 If it helps you, please consider a donation to fund the project.

 | Ticker | Name     | Address                                                          |
 | ------ | -------- | ---------------------------------------------------------------- |